 Low quality websites won't spend time building great pages.
 So if looks like you put effort into building a great page, then Google with reward you.
 In recent years, we've noticed web pages with minimal backlinks still getting high search rankings because the content is superior.

 Google also understands user intent.
 So a high quality page will often have a longer time on page and better overall page metrics.
 This also helps high quality pages rank better.

 Note About ecommerce websites: Search engines understand that product descriptions don't often require thousands of words of text.
 Product pages benefit by having strong titles, clear descriptions and as many unique images or videos as possible.

 Building Quality Natural Backlinks to Your Website

 In the past 7-8 years, it has become increasingly important that these backlinks are natural.
 In other words, you earn the link.
-For example, you create a great article about search engine ranking then another SEO website links to your article as a reference.
-If its a high quality site like Moz.com then thats even better.

 Using a cheap service that gives you thousands of backlinks from very low quality websites can actually hurt your search engine rankings.
 Google developed the famous Penguin update in response to spam websites that ranked well by building massive quantities of links.
-It's a long complex topic, so to keep it simple remember one important concept: A few high quality links is much better than thousands of low quality links.
+It's a long, complex topic, so to keep it simple remember one important concept: A few high quality links are much better than thousands of low quality links.

 Anchor Text in Backlinks